sclark007/kitchen-powervc/README.md

 There are **no** external system requirements for this driver.
 However you will need access to an PowerVC cloud.

+## API ports
+port 5000 is keystone API
+port 8447 is nova API

 ## Installation and Setup

 Add this line to your application's Gemfile: